top of page

 The Hidden Spaces in Paisley Project

 Overall, the participation in the workshop was not as high as I would have hoped.
 And there could be many reasons why that was the case.
 It gave me great insight into the nature of participatory arts in Paisley, and the way that people engage with creative activities.
 To make sure I explored all avenues of engagement, I decided to create this website and see if people would feel they could more easily engage with online content.
 The database that is on this website is meant to be a participatory product.
-Hence, if people send in photos and videos of other decaying spaces, the database has a chance to grow and evolve.
+Hence, when people send in photos and videos of other decaying spaces, the database grows and evolves further.

 If you have spaces that you would like to see added to the database, you can send an email to marzijl@xs4all.nl, or you can send pictures/thoughts/ideas to @hiddenspacespaisley on Instagram!